cmelab/flowerMD/paper/paper.md

 for the next project where one of the aforementioned choices changes, and the process of designing a workflow must begin again from scratch.

-Software packages such as Radonpy exist that provide an automated workflow for building molecules and bulk structures to calculating physical properties of polymers.
+Software packages such as Radonpy [@radonpy_2022] exist that provide an automated workflow for building molecules and bulk structures to calculating physical properties of polymers.
-This doesn't work when modeling complex experimental processes that go beyond measuring material properties such as fusion weding of polymer interface, surface wetting, [?, ?, ?]
+However, these tools may not be suitable for modeling complex experimental processes that extend beyond measuring material properties, such as simulating fusion welding of polymer interfaces [@?] and surface wetting [@].

 Jankflow is a python package that consolidates and automates end-to-end workflows for modeling such processes with a focus on organic molecules.
-Following the principals of Transparent, Reproducible, Usable by others, and Extensible (TRUE) [?] software design, the modular design of `JankFlow` facilitates building and running workflows for specific materials science research applications, while reducing the cognitive load and programming demands on the user's part.
+Following the principals of Transparent, Reproducible, Usable by others, and Extensible (TRUE) [@TRUE_2020] software design, the modular design of `JankFlow` facilitates building and running workflows for specific materials science research applications, while reducing the cognitive load and programming demands on the user's part.